Best Resource for Understanding Permanent Care Orders in Victoria

 |---|---|---|---|

-| Interim or final protective order (care by DFFH/CSO) | DFFH retains guardianship.
+| Family Reunification Order / protective order (DFFH guardianship in most placements; ACAC exception) | DFFH retains guardianship in most placements.
 Child placed with foster carer. | Reunification with birth family. | Common -- the default entry point. |

-| Permanent Care Order (PCO) | Children's Court transfers guardianship and custody to carer. | Long-term stability until age 18. | Available after reunification goal fails or is abandoned. |
+| Permanent Care Order (PCO) | Children's Court transfers guardianship and custody to carer. | Long-term stability until age 18. | Considered when reunification has not been achieved and a permanent arrangement is appropriate. |

-| Adoption | Full transfer of parental rights, new birth certificate. | Permanent legal family status. | Rare -- fewer than 10 domestic cases per year in Victoria. |
+| Adoption | Full transfer of parental rights, new birth certificate. | Permanent legal family status. | Extremely rare in Victorian care cases. |

 Free Download